-With the abundance of trees, shrubs and grass in Southern California, it's easy to forget we live in a desert.
-We import millions of gallons of water from northern California, the Owens Valley and the Colorado River, and pump millions more from groundwater wells that draw water out of our regional aquifers.
+With so many trees and lawns in Southern California, it is easy to forget we live in a desert.
+We import millions of gallons of water from the north, the Owens Valley, and the Colorado River, and pump millions more from regional aquifers.

-Increasingly, water is in short supply and is becoming more expensive.
-Additionally, California faces repeating cycles of drought (La Niña).
-In fact, historically, our state has faced prolonged droughts that have lasted over 50 years.
+Increasingly, water is becoming shorter in supply and greater in cost.
+Climate change has caused frequent, severe droughts.
 Therefore, it is critical to conserve as much water as possible.
-Water-wise gardening involves using various landscaping techniques that help conserve water while maintaining a beautiful and efficient yard.
+Water-wise gardening involves using landscaping techniques to help conserve water while maintaining a beautiful yard.
+Here's a Fact Sheet.

-Here are the five steps to maintain a lush efficient garden that requires less water and pruning.
+Here are five steps to maintain a lush efficient garden that requires less water and pruning.

 1. Hydrozone: group plants according to their water needs.
 Hydrozone your yard and garden so that low water-use, moderate water-use and high water-use plants are grouped together.
-Also, use elevated planting beds so that plants are watered more efficiently, reducing overall water use.
+Also, use elevated planting beds so that plants are watered more efficiently, thereby reducing overall water usage.

-3. Irrigation: install sprinklers, drip emitters and timers so you only give plants the amount of water they really need.
+3. Irrigation: install sprinklers, drip emitters, and timers so you only give plants the amount of water they actually need.